mohitsorde/jsosrm/README.md

 ## Where can it be applied?

 Jsosrm is modeled to behave like the traditional ORM, except it does not have a concept of queries and is framework agnostic, database agnostic.
-Hence, it fits as middleware in any system.
+Hence, it fits as middleware in any system from UI library/framework like ReactJs in update mode (see [here](#model)) to modern databases like blockchain.

 <!-- list examples here -->